The Conquest of Bread: Chapters 4–11: Anarchist communist society

-Chapters 12–16: Objections and Conclusion
+Chapters 12–17: Objections and conclusion

 In the final chapters, Kropotkin lays out what he feels will be prominent objections to his theory as well as his responses to them.
 He figures that many critics will claim that people are naturally lazy and they would not work without a profit incentive, even if it is only for five hours and for basic necessities.
 Kropotkin counters by saying that people are willing to work in jobs they enjoy and given the necessary free time to work on their own, with the guarantee of material stability, people will work willingly on collective gardens or in collective garment factories.

 Near the end of the work, Kropotkin cautions against the state centralization of industry, warning people against more authoritarian strands of socialism and claiming that any revolution must guarantee bread and freedom to the workers and revolutionaries.
 He ends with a long chapter on agriculture, marveling at the many ways in which humans have cultivated and advanced agricultural production, dreaming about the ways that it could be used to feed everybody and guarantee a healthy and happy life for all people.

 Legacy

-The Conquest of Bread had an impact far exceeding Kropotkin's own lifetime, playing a prominent role in the anarchist militias of the Spanish Civil War as well as inspiring anarchist history, theory and praxis throughout the 20th century.
-After the failure of Marxism–Leninism in the Soviet Union, some thinkers came to regard the book as prophetic, with Kropotkin anticipating the many pitfalls and human rights abuses that would occur given the centralization of industry.
+The Conquest of Bread has made an impact which exceeds Kropotkin's own lifetime.
+It has played a prominent role in the anarchist militias of the Spanish Civil War as well as inspiring anarchist history, theory and praxis throughout the 20th century.
+Due to the authoritarian and sectarian violence of Marxism–Leninism in the Soviet Union, some thinkers came to regard the book as prophetic, with Kropotkin anticipating the many pitfalls and human rights abuses that would occur with the centralization of industry.

-After the 2007–2008 financial crisis and the subsequent Occupy movement, Kropotkin's work took on increased prominence.
+After the 2008 financial crisis and the subsequent Occupy movement, Kropotkin's work took on increased prominence.
 David Graeber, one of the intellectual leaders of the Occupy movement, cited Kropotkin directly as an inspiration for the world the Occupy protesters were attempting to create.
-In 2015, David Priestland, writing for The Guardian, called for a renewed look at Kropotkin and The Conquest of Bread in the West, given the recent collapse of the Soviet Union in 1991 and the global financial crisis of 2007–2008.
+In 2015, David Priestland, writing for The Guardian, called for a renewed look at Kropotkin and The Conquest of Bread in the West, given the collapse of the Soviet Union in 1991 and the 2008 financial crisis.

+Sometimes the subject of leftist memes, it is known as "The Bread Book" colloquially.
 Since 2018, a loose group of left-leaning YouTube content creators have collectively been referred to as BreadTube, inspired by the title of the book.
-The term "breadpilled" refers to the act of becoming an anarcho-socialist, alluding to the red pill and blue pill from The Matrix.
+The term "breadpilled" refers to the act of becoming an anarcho-socialist, alluding to the red pill and blue pill from the 1999 film The Matrix.